-(We are NOW (Mar.- Jun.) accepting 2018 applications for Seasonal Interns, WWOOFers and Short Term Volunteers – 2 positions for immediate start, many openings for later in the season.)
+(Also. we are NOW (Sept.-Dec.) accepting 2018 applications for Seasonal Interns, WWOOFers and Short Term Volunteers – 2 positions for immediate start.)

 The New Farmers Full-Year Program is designed for aspiring new farmers.
 Apprentices study, work, and live at Moon In The Pond Farm and participate in all of the broad series of tasks and functions required to support, maintain and operate a diverse, actively productive, small, sustainable farm.